ONSdigital/eq-cir-converter-service/README.md

    make install
    ```

-3. Set the environment variable LOG_LEVEL (It can be set to INFO, DEBUG, WARN, ERROR - if not set, it will be set to INFO by default.)
+3. Set the environment variable LOG_LEVEL.
+   It can be set to INFO, DEBUG, WARN, ERROR - if not set, it will be set to INFO by default.

     ```bash
     make set-env-var
     ```

-4. Run the application
+5. Run the application

    ```bash
    make run